soonklang/dart-tutorial/6. OOP In Dart/Practice6.md

   double _price;

   Camera(this._id, this._brand, this._color, this._price);

-  int get id => _id;
+  // Create a getter and setter to get and set values int get id => _id;
   String get brand => _brand;
   String get color => _color;